 Options to email and download the log are available.
 You can also expand each log detail to view more information.

 Common cartridge is an initiative led by the IMS Global Learning Consortium.
 The initiative supports course packages you can use across learning management systems (LMS) such as Blackboard Learn.

 Doesn't seem familiar?
 Jump to the "Original" help about importing content.

 You can import a course package from a previous course or from another instructor.
 When you import content, the content comes over in bulk—all of the content comes over at once.
 You can import content from the Original or Ultra Course View.

 The Copy/Import option isn't available for courses in Ultra preview mode.
 You can't import Common Cartridge packages into the Ultra Course View at this time.

-You can also import ZIP files of Original Course View question pools into your Ultra course.
+You can also import ZIP files of Original Course View question pools or other question resources into your Ultra course.
 The Original course's question pools appear as question banks after conversion.

 On the Course Content page, access the menu next to the Batch Edit link.
 Select Import Content > Import Course and choose the course package to upload from your computer.
 All of the content from the package will import to your course.
 The new content appears at the end of the content list.
 The import doesn't include student enrollments or data, such as discussion activity and grades.